GeloSantiago/WD-seatwork-4/README.md

 </details>

 ---

 ## Overview

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-### Overview
 The website displays a project's folder with photos investigating meteorological phenomena in unique ways.
 Users can navigate subfolders to explore various weather images and the inventive works of opium designers.
 Built solely with HTML and CSS, it offers an immersive experience that highlights distinctive UI/UX features.
-The site functions as both a gallery and an interactive platform, allowing users to explore and create designs inspired by opium artistry..
+The site functions as both a gallery and an interactive platform, allowing users to explore and create designs inspired by opium artistry.

+Guiding Question:
+- What is the project
+- Whats the purpose
+- What are key components
+- What technology used and how it is used

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->